snowplow-archive/snowplow.github.com/_posts/2015-07-05-schema-guru-0.2.0-released.md

   "timestamp" : "2012-12-02T00:28:02.273Z" }
 {% endhighlight %}

-These schemas obviously contains information about different events, but they has common origin.
-We can specify path to event name and output directory:
+These JSONs contain information about different event types, so we should use them to derive two separate schemas.
+We can use the new `--schema-by` CLI argument to achieve this:

 {% highlight bash %}
 $ ./schema-guru-0.2.0 --dir /path/to/all_events --output-dir /home/guru/event_schemas --schema-by $.event
 {% endhighlight %}

-Now in event_schemas directory will appear at least two schemas: Purchased_an_Item.json and Posted_a_Comment.json.
+Now at least two schemas will be written to the `event_schemas` folder: `Purchased_an_Item.json` and `Posted_a_Comment.json`.

-Notice that Schema Guru expect this path will be plain string.
-If path haven't found or it isn't plain string schema will named unmatched.json and all "unmatched" schemas will be merged together.
+If in a given JSON instance the property at the specific JSON Path isn't found or it isn't a simple string, then the instance will be used to derive a new `unmatched.json` JSON Schema.

 <div class="html">
 <h2><a name="self-describing">7.
 Self-describing Schema</a></h2>